codeguy/php-the-right-way/_posts/13-01-01-Community.md

 # Community

 The PHP community is as diverse as it is large, and it's members are ready and willing to support new PHP programmers.
 You should consider joining your local PHP user group (PUG) or attending larger PHP conferences to learn more about the best practices shown here.
+You can also hang out on IRC in the #phpc channel on irc.freenode.com and follow the [@phpc][phpc-twitter] twitter account.
 Get out there, meet new developers, learn new topics and, above all, make new friends.

 [Read the Official PHP Events Calendar][php-calendar]